alexkreidler/terraform-provisioner-ansible/CONTRIBUTING.md

 2. If new provisioner attrbiutes have been added, please document them in the README.md file.
 3. Do not increase the version in `.version` file.
 Version updates are handled during releases.
 4. If any of the dependencies have been updated, please state the reason for that change.

+## Getting started

+The new version uses full Go modules, and has moved away from glide versioning.
+We have auxiliary scripts in the `./bin` folder to help release artifacts, etc, but for local development, running various targets in the `Makefile` should be sufficient.

+On my local machine, I just run `make build-darwin`, which automatically builds the plugin and installs it to my local `~/.terraform.d/plugins/` folder.

+Note: if there is another version of `terraform-provisioner-ansible` in your plugins folder, it will sometimes try to use that version instead and you may get errors, so be sure to delete any outdated versions you may have.